 In describing the documents recovered in the August 8, 2022 search, Trump's own counsel admitted in a court hearing: "What we are talking about here, in the main, are Presidential records in the hands of the 45th President."
 He repeated essentially that same statement twice more before the court.
-58
+69

 Many of the documents recovered from MAL in the August 8 search were found commingled with Trump's personal belongings, as shown in the Inventory list from the search.
-59 For example, "the government seized the contents of a desk drawer that contained classified documents and governmental records commingled with other documents.
+70 For example, "the government seized the contents of a desk drawer that contained classified documents and governmental records commingled with other documents.
 The other documents included two official passports, one of which was expired, and one personal passport, which was expired.
 The location of the passports is relevant evidence in an investigation of unauthorized retention and mishandling of national defense information."
-60 Some of the personal belongings obtained along with the documents marked as classified in the FBI search postdated January 20, 2021, 61 further indicating Trump's knowledge and handling of the boxes at MAL after his time in office.
-The documents with classification markings returned in January were also "intermixed with other records" including "post-presidential records."
-62 And when the government personnel looked into the storage room on June 3, they observed remaining boxes and "[o]ther items were also present in the STORAGE ROOM, including a coat rack with suit jackets, as well as interior décor items such as wall art and frames."
+Some of the personal belongings obtained along with the documents marked as classified in the FBI search postdated January 20, 2021, 72 further indicating Trump's knowledge and handling of the boxes at MAL after his time in office.
+The documents with classification markings returned in January were also "intermixed"